Encroachment Permits

 Setting up Pre-Construction Meeting

-Even with an issued encroachment permit, you may not commence with the permitted scope of work, until an on-site pre-construction meeting has been scheduled with the encroachment inspector.
-During this scheduled meeting, the encroachment inspector will discuss the County Public Improvement Standards, Conditions, and Work Description of the issued permit.
-If questions arise after the initial pre-construction meeting, a follow up inspection (milestone) can be scheduled by emailing [email protected] or by calling 805-781-5252.
+Even with an 'issued' encroachment permit, you may not commence with the permitted scope of work, until an on-site or phone preconstruction 'precon' meeting has taken place with the Public Works encroachment inspector.
+During this preconstruction meeting, the encroachment inspector will discuss County Public Improvement Standards (PIS), Conditions, and Work Description associated with the issued encroachment permit.
+If questions arise after the initial preconstruction meeting, a follow up inspection 'milestone' can be scheduled by emailing [email protected] or by calling 805-781-5252.

 Setting up Final Construction Meeting

-Once the encroachment work has been completed, a final on-site inspection is required and will need to be scheduled accordingly with our encroachment inspector.
-This inspection will determine if the scope of work performed meets County Public Improvement Standards and Conditions.
-The final inspection can be arranged by emailing us at [email protected] or by calling 805-781-5252
+Once the encroachment work/ project has been completed in the County right of way, a final on-site inspection is required and will need to be scheduled accordingly.
+This inspection will determine if the scope of work performed meets County Public Improvement Standards (PIS) and Conditions of the 'issued' encroachment permit.
+The final inspection can be arranged by emailing [email protected] or by calling the encroachment inspector.

 Bond Exoneration

-If it is determined during the final inspection the completed work meets County Public Improvement Standards, the project will then be signed off by the encroachment inspector (Finaled) and the process of exonerating the damage deposit begins (if a damage deposit was made).
-Once the damage deposit has been exonerated, please allow 3 to 4 weeks for the check to be issued to the individual or entity that paid the encroachment permit fee.
-Please note most encroachment permits typically do not require a damage deposit.
+If it is determined during the final inspection the completed work meets County Public Improvement Standards, the permit/ project will be signed off by the encroachment inspector (Finaled) and the process of exonerating the damage deposit begins (if a damage deposit was required).
+Once the damage deposit has been exonerated by our Finance Division, please allow 3 to 4 weeks for the check to be issued/ mailed to the individual or entity that paid the encroachment permit fee. *Please note most encroachment permits do not require a damage deposit.

 Is there a charge for this service?

-The fee depends on the type of Encroachment Permit being applied for, the current fee schedule (as of 7/1/2024).
+The fee depends on the type of Encroachment Permit; please see the current fee schedule below (as of 7/1/2025).

 Special Requests?

-Sidewalk repairs: Sidewalk repairs on county-maintained roads in most cases are the responsibility of the homeowner and not the County of San Luis Obispo.
-The portion of the sidewalk that fronts the property owner's parcel is the responsible party to maintain the sidewalk within County Standards so that it does not endanger or interfere with the use of the public sidewalk.
+Sidewalk repairs: Sidewalk repairs on county-maintained roads, in most cases, are the responsibility of the fronting property owner and not the County of San Luis Obispo.
+The portion of sidewalk that fronts or encompasses the property owner's parcel is their sole responsibility to maintain per the Streets & Highways Code and County Public Improvement Standards (PIS) so that it does not endanger or interfere with the use of the public sidewalk.
 For more information, please call 805-781-5252 or email [email protected]

 When and where is this service offered?